What Is a LeRobot Dataset? Record, Visualize, and Train

 Observations and actions

-.
-This helps the robot adjust in real time when it performs complex tasks.
-Actions are the steps the robot takes based on what it senses.
-This could be a command to move an arm or close a gripper.
-By pairing what a robot sees with what it does, the dataset creates a map that the AI can learn.
+Actions are the steps the robot takes based on what it senses — a command to move an arm or close a gripper.
+By pairing what a robot sees with what it does, the dataset creates a map the AI can learn from.
 This training helps robots move from simple lab tests to real tasks in busy settings.

 Uniform schemas and metadata